 - strong oral and written communication skills;

 - diplomacy, negotiation and influencing skills;

 - the ability to work under pressure and to strict deadlines;

 - a flexible approach to work (as you may be called in during an emergency situation);

 - the ability to remain calm in difficult circumstances;

 - confidence and resilience.

 Loss adjusters are traditionally employed by independent firms.
-Fully qualified members of the Chartered Institute of Loss Adjusters (CILA) are allowed to work for a wider range of employers including brokers, insurance and reinsurance companies.
+If you're a fully qualified member of the Chartered Institute of Loss Adjusters (CILA), you're allowed to work for a wider range of employers including brokers, insurance and reinsurance companies.

 - construction and property;